Ohio Railway Museum Logo

 The recently donated No. 17432, an ex-CCC&STL "Big 4" wooden caboose currently wearing its New York Central markings, is now being prepared for its move to the Ohio Railway Museum.
 A basic survey has already been completed, and our crew will next remove the cupola and stabilize the caboose for travel.
 This is an exciting first step in bringing this historic car to ORM and beginning its return to service!

 Once the caboose arrives at the museum, we will begin a full survey to guide the restoration process.
 Although there is wood damage to address, the rest of the caboose is remarkably complete, giving our team a strong foundation for the work ahead.
 Our goal is to carry out a full operational restoration and return No. 17432 to service so guests can ride in this classic wooden caboose.
+(May, 2026)

 Restoration Progress - 1 Restoration Progress - 2 Restoration Progress - 3 Restoration Progress - 4 Restoration Progress - 5 Restoration Progress - 6